zlin7/chemprop/README.md

 The bond-level features are concatenated with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
 Alternatively, the user can overwrite the default bond features with the custom features using the option `--overwrite_default_bond_features`.

 Similar to molecule-, and atom-level features, the bond-level features are scaled by default.
 This can be disabled with the option `--no_bond_features_scaling`.

+### Reaction

+As an alternative to molecule SMILES, Chemprop can also process atom-mapped reaction SMILES, using the option `--reaction`, which transforms the inputted reaction to the corresponding condensed graph of reactions and changes the initial atom and bond features to hold information from both the reactant and product (option `--reaction_mode Reac_Prod`, default), or from the reactant and the difference upon reaction (option `--reaction_mode Reac_Diff`) or from the product and the difference upon reaction (option `--reaction_mode Prod_Diff`).
+Functions incompatible with a reaction as input (scaffold splitting and feature generation) are carried out on the reactants.
+If the atom-mapped reaction SMILES contain mapped hydrogens, enable explicit hydrogens via `--explicit_h`.

 ## Predicting